 - Emotional infidelity: what is it and how it happens

 As we have seen you can’t always and reliably tell if someone’s cheating.

 It depends a lot on their personality and psychological makeup.

 Stay away from articles like “what every man does when he’s cheating” because they are simply untrue.

 This article gave you a good overview of what are some of the most common signs of cheating and of how the different personalities behave during affairs.

-This guide references the work of infidelity experts such as Shirley Glass, author of “Not Just Friends“, empirical researches (such as Cues to infidelity, Personality & Social Psychology Bulletin, 1997), evolutionary psychology sources (such as The Moral Animal) and the author’s knowledge acquired through personal experiences and delving into psychology and relationship literature.
+This guide references the work of infidelity experts such as Shirley Glass, author of “Not Just Friends“, empirical research (such as Cues to Infidelity, Personality & Social Psychology Bulletin, 1997), evolutionary psychology sources (such as The Moral Animal) and the author’s knowledge acquired through personal experiences and delving into psychology and relationship literature.